 The towns of Bolton, Diamond Point and other communities surrounding Lake George are both interesting and unique and have plenty of activities to enjoy.
 Quaint little shops and restaurants line the streets and a more relaxed atmosphere prevails.
 Many prefer this slower paced way of life.
 Lake George Village on the other hand offers a village setting combined with a tremendous amount of interesting and fun things to do.
 Within two blocks you can rent a boat, ride a parasail, take a boat cruise, play miniature golf, hit the arcades, watch a war reenactment, take a carriage ride, swim, Jet Skis, grab a great lunch or have a tasty cocktail.
 This is just a sampling of the many things to do on your Lake George vacation.

 The nightlife is exciting!
 From waterside pubs to nightclubs with live entertainment you will find plenty to do when the sun goes down.
-Dinner theaters and comedy clubs will also make for an entertaining evening.
 Visitors and locals alike gather at the outdoor amphitheater in Shepards Park to enjoy the weekly concert.
 Like the moonlight, sounds of Jazz, Blues and Reggae gently reflect off the lake’s surface.
 The kids love it too.
 The village also has its own trolley so that visitors needn’t hassle with traffic or parking.
 Morning, noon and night you will find a fantastic array of fun things to do, so enjoy.